 Art and literary festivals

 Across the globe, arts and literature festivals abound.
 Throughout the year, comedians, artists, and performers gather to celebrate their art and showcase their craft.
-In just a day at one of the following festivals, you can spot a household name, meet a local artist, watch a show or join in a workshop making it the ultimate way to satisfy any culture cravings whilst on holiday.
+In just a day at one of the following festivals, you can spot a household name, meet a local artist, watch a show or join in a workshop making it the ultimate way to satisfy any culture cravings whilst on vacation.

 The Bergen International Festival offers an extensive line up of the arts in all their guises.
-From cutting edge production, to premieres covering the spheres of music, opera, theatre and dance, the festival is renowned for its diverse offering and sits at the forefront of the industry.
-Each year, some 250 events are staged over the course of 15 days in around 20 venues around the city and whilst classical music and theatre are cornerstones of the festival, there is something for all tastes to enjoy.
+From cutting edge production, to premieres covering the spheres of music, opera, theater and dance, the festival is renowned for its diverse offering and sits at the forefront of the industry.
+Each year, some 250 events are staged over the course of 15 days in around 20 venues around the city and whilst classical music and theater are cornerstones of the festival, there is something for all tastes to enjoy.

-Founded in 1950, Dubrovnik Summer Festival is a mostly open air festival of music, dance, theatre and film held over 6 weeks in the extraordinary setting of medieval Dubrovnik Old Town and Lokrum Island.
+Founded in 1950, Dubrovnik Summer Festival is a mostly open air festival of music, dance, theater and film held over 6 weeks in the extraordinary setting of medieval Dubrovnik Old Town and Lokrum Island.
 The opening ceremony takes place in front of the baroque Church of St Blaise and ends with some spectacular fireworks.
 As something of an institution in the city, the festival welcomes international and local performers, guaranteeing an unforgettable evening of entertainment.

 Throughout the course of the festival, you can expect an extensive line up, hosted at open air locations dotted across the old town.
 The ultimate outdoor cinema experience.